"The Southern Poverty Law Center almost got me killed," writes attorney Casey Mattox. "Why does the media still propagate its 'hate' map?"

 The SPLC "has become a dangerous joke," says attorney David French.
 "Reporters should stop using it as a source."
 Yesterday 47 conservative leaders and organizations urged reporters to cut ties with the SPLC.

 The SPLC "is far from a reliable, nonpartisan, and authoritative source," adds Mark Pulliam.
 Its principal function today "is to provide an aura of respectability to liberal journalists wishing to disparage conservative groups and to provide cover for political battles."

 Reporters (and their editors)—including at the Tulsa World, The Oklahoman, The Journal Record, the Associated Press, KFOR, News9, and others—continue to treat SPLC as an authoritative source.
 Alas, this is one more reason that only one in seven Republicans trust the media.

-UPDATE: Tony Perkins has "all the evidence you need for why SPLC is not credible."
-And to stay up-to-date, be sure to visit SPLCexposed.com.
+- Tony Perkins has "all the evidence you need for why SPLC is not credible."
+To stay up-to-date, visit SPLCexposed.com.

 - Journalist and author Karl Zinsmeister says the SPLC is in fact "the 'anti-hate' group that is a hate group."

 - "The Southern Poverty Law Center makes millions lying about people," Margot Cleveland writes.
 "It’s time for the media to stop letting them arbitrate what comprises a 'hate group.'"